opalmedapps/opal-app/README.md

 It is quite simple to do either:

-1) Follow the build steps listed below.
+1) Follow the build steps listed below in the Deployment section (you will need to follow both the PreRequisites and Build subsections for the next steps to work).

 Once you have built the app you have two options...